Images are essential for selling your solutions online.

 So, what can you do to avoid bad product photography practices in this context?
 A good rule of thumb is to provide your audience with at least five product photos on your conversion-oriented pages.

 Of course, you don't want to use five random shots.
 Instead, do your best to showcase your products from multiple angles.
 Illustrate unique and relevant details up close.
-And ensure your website visitors have the option to zoom in on each photo.
+And ensure your website visitors can zoom in on each photo.

 EXT's 10k (10 Foot Outdoor Kitchen) product page is an excellent example of presenting your offer in an attractive and user-oriented way: